-Some of you will never use Google Analytics and others will be just boggled by it’s terminology.
+Some of you will never use Google Analytics and others will be confused by its terminology.

-This simple post explains the most common question regarding the differences between Sessions, Users & Page views.
+Our Leeds Digital Agency has created a simple post that explains the most common questions regarding the differences between Sessions, Users & Page views.

 Sessions: This is how many times one user will interact with your website.